OpenSourceEconomics/econsa/README.rst

 ----

+    I prefer true but imperfet knowledge, even if it leaves much indetermined and unpredictable, to a pretence of exact knowledge that is likely to be false.

+    -- Friedrich von Hayek

 **econsa** is an open source package for economists that facilitates the sound analysis of computational economic models.
 It offers suitable methods for uncertainty propagation and global sensitivity analysis.

 Supported by